julian-molina/Documentation/_includes/trading_engine/hit-fail.md

 <!--------------------------------------------- CONTENT starts -->

-Superalgos marks positions and even entire episodes as hits or fails, by evaluating ROI for the corresponding context.
-If ROI is positive, then the position or episode is a hit.
-If ROI is negative, it is a fail.
+Superalgos marks positions and even entire episodes as hits or fails, by evaluating profit loss for the corresponding context.
+If profit loss is positive, then the position or episode is a hit.
+If profit loss is negative, it is a fail.

+{% include note.html content="Please refer to the definition of *hits* for the details." %}

 <!--------------------------------------------- CONTENT ends -->